Search WriteAnswers for FAQs on your topic:

 If you’re a student and you’re unsure of what approach you should take in a work, please consult your instructor.
 For more information and suggestions on tailoring a message to an academic audience, please visit Audience by the Writing Center at the University of North Carolina at Chapel Hill.

 There’s another aspect of audience awareness that also comes under consideration, whether it’s for a written work, presentation, or any other kind of communication, and that’s balancing the content the communicator wants to provide with the expectations of the audience.
-When I think of this balance, I think of a balanced teeter totter:

 For example, when a presenter is creating the framework for an oral presentation, the presenter has to consider more than just the content he or she wants to share with the audience.
 The presenter is going to enter that room with a desire to share information, but the audience will also attend with an expectation of what information they’ll receive.
 The presenter’s job is to anticipate the audience’s expectations so that the content both satisfies the presenter’s desire to share as well as the audience’s points of interest.
 If the presenter weighs the communication too heavily with content but doesn't address the audience's expectations, the presentation will be off balance.